beling/book-pl/src/ch12-05-working-with-environment-variables.md

 our failing test, and it will fail to compile because we haven’t yet defined the `search_case_insensitive` function.
-Feel free to add a skeleton implementation that always returns an empty vector, similar to the way we did for the `search` function in Listing 12-16 to see the test compile and fail.
+Feel free to add a skeleton implementation that always returns an empty vector, similar to the way we did for the `search` function in listing 12-16 to see the test compile and fail.

 ### Implementing the `search_case_insensitive` Function

-The `search_case_insensitive` function, shown in Listing 12-21, will be almost the same as the `search` function.
+The `search_case_insensitive` function, shown in listing 12-21, will be almost the same as the `search` function.
 The only difference is that we’ll lowercase the `query` and each `line` so whatever the case of the input arguments, they’ll be the same case when we check whether the line contains the query.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-21/src/lib.rs:here}}